codarrenvelvindron/codarren.github.io/_drafts/Money_or_Day_off_and_why.md

 Things that a day's work will never give you.

+Enjoy your time on this planet, tomorrow is another day...

 ## "Lost time is never found again." – Benjamin Franklin.

 ## \ Codarren /